Google Cloud Datastore: Language and API support

-At the time of query execution, a structured query that involves filtering or sorting translates into an index lookup instead of a full table scan.
-The query engine uses the relevant indexes to identify entity keys that match the query criteria and then retrieves the full entities.

-GCP Datastore has two consistency modes for queries.
-The first is strong consistency, which applies to ancestor queries or direct key lookups within a single entity group.
-While the second mode, eventual consistency applies to most queries across unrelated entities or entity groups, where the system sacrifices consistency for higher availability.

-The function of query planner is to decide how to execute a given query.
-Since Datastore does not support joins like traditional relational databases, developers have to perform multiple discrete queries and manually combine all the result outputs.
-This process is called as "application-side joins."
-Additionally, the query planner checks whether a given query can be served using existing indexes.
-If no appropriate index is found, the query will fail unless the developer has pre-defined the index in a separate index.yaml file.

 Data modeling trade-offs

 Google Cloud Datastore is designed to scale easily and simplify operations, but this comes with some unavoidable trade-offs.
 Especially when it comes to features like joins and transactions involving multiple rows.
 To achieve high scalability, Datastore requires developers to denormalize their data and design their schema around read patterns, rather than focusing on normalization.
 This approach helps reduce complexity and enhances performance, especially when developers are working on read-heavy applications.
 Hence, at the time of designing database, developers must plan their data models with the assumption that Cloud Datastore won't offer join operations.
 For even more complex operations such as aggregations or full-text search, developers often need to integrate Datastore with other services like GCP BigQuery for analytics or Elasticsearch for search capabilities.
 Which means, developers need to design a system that connects multiple tools to achieve their goals.
+However, new applications can use Firestore which offers built-in full-text search capabilities.

 Comparison with other databases

 Cloud Datastore vs. MongoDB

 Cloud Datastore and MongoDB are both NoSQL document databases, but still they differ in terms of their structure and capabilities.
 Cloud Datastore enforces a more structured document model with entity groups and prioritizes scalability and simplicity over rich querying features.
 Whereas MongoDB gives a flexible document model (BSON), which is a powerful aggregation pipeline, and has limited join capabilities.
 Cloud Datastore is tightly combined with Google Cloud Platform (GCP), but MongoDB can be self-hosted or used as a managed service via MongoDB Atlas on different cloud platforms.
+Google Cloud Datastore's successor, Firestore offers MongoDB wire-compatible API to enable lift-shift migrations.